February 2 massacre

 The February 2 massacre (February 2, 1992 meeting/demonstration/rally shooting) (ორი თებერვლის [მასობრივი] ხოცვა-ჟლეტა/2 თებერვლის მიტინგის დახვრეტა) was a pro-Zviad Gamsakhurdia protest in Tbilisi, Georgia in 1992 that was violently suppressed by the forces of the Military Council.
-The death toll from the massacre is estimated to range in the dozens; however, the exact number of casualties remains unidentified to this day.
+The death toll from the massacre is estimated to range in the dozens; however, the exact number of casualties remains unknown to this day.

 Tsitsino (Tsitso) Kevkhishvili (1946-1991) was killed by opposition fighters on December 22, 1991, in the morning, on the territory adjacent to the Supreme Council.

 It is considered the bloodiest day in modern history of Georgia in terms of crackdown against peaceful protests.

 Following a two-week 1991–1992 Georgian coup d'état, Zviad Gamsakhurdia who had won presidential elections on 26 May 1991, was toppled on 6 January 1992 in Tbilisi.
 As he fled to Armenia and later to Chechnya, his supporters organized a campaign of civil disobedience with the aim of restoration of the deposed government.

 Givi Rekhviashvili was 21 years old when he was wounded on January 3, 1992, near "Didube" metro station.
 Several days later he died in hospital.

 In the wake of his departure, spontaneous protests erupted in the capital, organized by supporters of Gamsakhurdia, referred to as "Zviadists".
 Several large demonstrations were violently dispersed by the interim government, led by the trio of Tengiz Kitovani, Tengiz Sigua, and Jaba Ioseliani.
-Among them most notable were on 3 January 1992 near "Didube" metro station and railway tracks and 7 January 1992 near "Delisi" metro station which left several people dead after protestors were shot at by unidentified gunmen.
-ITN and its prominent journalist James Mates reported about these events.
-Also they were mentioned by Russia's Channel 1 and Germany's ARD Taggesschau unlike February 2, 1992 shootings.
+Among them the most notable were on 3 January 1992 near "Didube" metro station and railway tracks and 7 January 1992 near "Delisi" metro station which left several people dead after protesters were shot at by unidentified gunmen.
+ITN and its prominent journalist James Mates reported on these events.
+Also they were mentioned by Russia's Channel 1 and Germany's ARD Tagesschau unlike February 2, 1992 shootings.

 Baadur Mchedlishvili was wounded on January 7, 1992, near "Delisi" metro station and later died from blood loss.

 After mass rallies held in Tbilisi on 29 and 30 January, Jaba Ioseliani returned from Samegrelo where he had been leading a military campaign against the forces loyal to Gamsakhurdia.
 In a TV interview, he vowed to restore order in the capital, threatening to "shoot dead every provocateur on the spot".

 Massacre

-On February 2, 1992, tens of thousands of demonstrators gathered at Railway Station Square and began marching toward the government chancellery via Queen Tamar Avenue, chanting, "Down with the junta!"
+On February 2, 1992, tens of thousands of demonstrators gathered at Railway Station Square and began marching towards the government chancellery via Queen Tamar Avenue, chanting, "Down with the junta!"
 They were led by a group of activists who were using a loudspeaker to address the demonstrators with the following words, “Friends, let us walk slowly!
 Friends, we are not using violence as a means of struggle against anyone!
 Our march is a peaceful one!
 We struggle peacefully!“ The demonstrators continued marching and chanting slogans like, "Long live our legal president Zviad Gamsakhurdia!
 Georgia!
-Georgia!"(February 21, 2024, YouTube) As they stopped short of approaching the Tbilisi Circus, they were met by gunmen standing behind buses, trolleybuses and a fire engine blocking off access to them to Heroes' Square.
+Georgia!"(YouTube) As they stopped short of approaching the Tbilisi Circus, they were met by gunmen standing behind buses, trolleybuses and a fire engine blocking off access to them to Heroes' Square.